ahmed-faroukk/ahmed-faroukk/README.md

  ◾ A passionate Self-taught Native Android developer<br>
  ◾ Currently learning Mobile Development by Self<br>
- ◾ I’m currently open for an Intern or a new job opportunity<br>

  :speech_balloon: Ask me about (Android, Kotlin, Java)